sheyua/RT-tddft/README.md

 	To form the initial biased state, we need to gate this unbiased state with an external potential.
-In this case, -Vbias/2 is applied to the left layer whil Vbias/2 is applied to the right one.
-This biased ground state is computed by the pwscf routine, fictious dipole moment is cancelled with a mirror image of the computational cell (please see examples/GrBias/GrBias.pw-in).
+In this case, -Vbias/2 is applied to the left layer while Vbias/2 is applied to the right one.
+This biased ground state is computed by a modified pwscf routine distributed as espresso.zip along with rt-tddft.
+Fictious dipole moment is cancelled with a mirror image of the computational cell (please see examples/GrBias/GrBias.pw-in).
 	The following plot shows how electrons are "dragged" to the right electrode by this bias voltage.